African Music Culture

 Fela Kuti.
 Photo by Pulse Nigeria

-Fela’s oldest son, Femi Kuti, has continued his father’s musical tradition.
-Born in London in 1962, was only five years old when his father started playing music professionally.
+His oldest son, Femi Kuti, has continued the Fela Kuti Legacy.
+Born in London in 1962, he was only five years old when his father started playing music professionally.
 He joined his father’s band, Egypt 80, in the early 1980s and began touring with them extensively.
 He has continued his father’s musical tradition and has become an internationally known performer in his own right.

 Kuti was also a human rights activist, and he founded the Movement for the People’s Liberation of Angola (MPLA) in 1975 to support the Angolan liberation struggle.
 Kuti died in 1997, but his music continues to be popular around the world.
 His legacy is that of a musician who used his music to protest social and political injustice and who helped to create a unique sound that celebrates African culture.